 Before his passing, Bailey hosted all of Voices of the Civil Rights Movement’s “Moments in Civil Rights History” segments.

-Voices of the Civil Rights Movement kiosks are featured on a time-barred basis at select museums across the country and at permanent walk-up exhibits at three museums: the National Civil Rights Museum in Memphis, Tenn., the Newseum in Washington, D.C., and the DuSable Museum in Chicago, IL.
+Voices of the Civil Rights Movement installations are available on a time-barred basis at select museums across the country and at permanent walk-up exhibits at the museums featured below.
 These exhibits empower local communities with full access to our collection of compelling testimonials and historical moments.